 For others, however, a phobia can be very intense or is regarding an everyday situation or item that can’t be avoided.
 These people need treatment in order to improve the quality of their lives.
 Fortunately, treatment is available.

 Exposure therapy is often the best course of action for specific phobias.
 Exposure therapy entails gradually increasing a person’s exposure to what they fear.
 The therapy may start with viewing pictures of the object of fear and end with actually dealing with the object or situation.

 Often, the person undergoing therapy will also be taught relaxation techniques that will allow them to regain control of their emotions as they face their persistent fear.

 Cognitive Behavioral Therapy (CBT) is another option, especially if it is possible to trace the origin of the phobia.
 The person is taught how to reframe their thoughts about the specific phobias.
 They learn new ways to cope and learn how to redirect their thoughts to recognize that the object or situation is an irrational fear.

 While medication to reduce anxiety while going through treatment may help, it is not often considered a long-term option.

 Final Thoughts on Phobias

 Phobias of one type or another are mental disorders that affect a large portion of the population.
-If you are experiencing a phobia that is causing hardship in your life, seeking help from a mental health professional at Clear Recovery Center’s Virtual Program can help you get on track to regaining control.
+If you are experiencing a phobia that is causing hardship in your life, seeking help from a mental health professional at Clear Behavioral Health’s Virtual Program can help you get on track to regaining control.
 You don’t have to allow intense fear to cause you to shy away from life.
 Give yourself a chance to experience all life has to offer.